Portland school board funds construction cost overruns, discusses reducing school budget

 “We’re all frustrated to be at a place where we’re needing to look at funds that were allocated for another purpose and repurpose them,” said Portland School Superintendent Xavier Botana.

-But board members, while admitting they are in tight spot, patted themselves on the back for getting the complex renovations to where they are today while simultaneously responding to the pandemic.
+But board members, while admitting they are in tight spot, noted that they were able to get the complex renovations to where they are today while simultaneously responding to the pandemic.

 “If we step back and look at what we’re accomplishing, it’s tremendous,” said school board Chair Emily Figdor.